The Green (band)

 The Green is a reggae band formed in 2009 from Oahu, Hawaii.
 Their sound blends dub-heavy roots reggae, smooth lovers' rock, and contemporary pop and rock with indigenous Hawaiian musical/lyrical references.
-The band consists of Caleb Keolanui on vocals, Ikaika Antone on keys/vocals, JP Kennedy on guitar/vocals, Zion Thompson on guitar/vocals, Brad Watanabe on Bass and Jordan Espinoza on drums.
+The current band consists of Caleb Keolanui on vocals, Ikaika Antone on keys/vocals, Zion Thompson on guitar/vocals, Brad Watanabe on Bass/vocals and Jordan Espinoza on drums/vocals.
 The group has released five full-length studio albums to date.

 History

 Formation (2009)

 The Green formed on Oahu, Hawaii in 2009.
 What makes this band unique is having four lead singers.
-The core-four singer/songwriters came together first with the band's frontman Caleb Keolanui and guitarist J.P.
-Kennedy who are first cousins and played together in a band named Next Generation.
+The core-four singer/songwriters came together first with the band's frontman Caleb Keolanui and former guitarist J.P.
+Kennedy (who are first cousins and played together in a band named Next Generation).
 Along came the other two core singers, guitarist Zion Thompson and keyboardist Ikaika Antone who had been in a band called Stir Crazy.
 When their band split up, the pair came together with the cousins, and all missing their home of Hawaii, formed The Green.
 Kennedy explains the band name, "We wanted a name that didn't really point you in any direction.
 It's just a color, it makes you figure out what you want it to mean."
 Then they added songwriter Brad Watanabe on bass and producer Leslie Ludiazo on drums.

 With four distinct voices with the ability of four separate songwriting talents, and musicianship of "pop-burnished roots reggae style" that they cooked up, The Green quickly became a popular local band on the island.